HomePurpl LifeDisability CardsAccess Card: Who Qualifies and How to Apply

 What is the Point of an Access Card?

-The Access Card works online with platforms like ticketing systems, to unlock the access facilities you need.
+The Access Card can work online with platforms like ticketing systems to help unlock the access facilities that are needed.
 This helps organisations support visitors who need extra assistance or have specific accessibility requirements.
-It makes their venue or service more inclusive and welcoming for everyone.
+It can make a venue or service more inclusive and welcoming.

-The Access Card works as a photo ID and uses clear symbols to show a person’s disability or impairment.
-These symbols quickly highlight the barriers they face and the reasonable adjustments they may need, making easier event entry and improved accessibility at venues.
+It works as a photo ID and uses clear symbols to show a person’s access requirements.
+These symbols can help communicate barriers a person faces and the reasonable adjustments that may help, which can support smoother entry and improved accessibility at venues.

 Communicating Your Access Needs

-Having a way to communicate access needs in a simple, visible format makes it easier for venues to prepare and provide the right support.
-It also helps people with disabilities choose services and locations that meet their needs, reducing uncertainty and improving overall accessibility.
+Having a way to communicate access needs in a simple, visible format can make it easier for venues to prepare and provide the right support.
+It can also help disabled people choose services and locations that meet their needs, reducing uncertainty.

 Where is the Access Card Accepted?